How do you choose the best flashlight for your trip?

 If you’re away from civilization for any length of time, you need to have either plenty of disposable batteries or a reliable solar charger for rechargeable batteries.
 Both of these take up room and add to your weight.
 If you’re near electricity, you can go the rechargeable route; just make sure your charger works in different countries and has the right slots for all batteries you will be using on your travels.

 TIP: Try to run all your gear on the same battery size if you can – or on a maximum of two sizes.
 You can then raid another item’s batteries in an emergency.
 Store new flashlight batteries away from metal in waterproof containers.
 If they’re loose and touch each other, they may get discharged, leak in your pack or start a fire!

 You don’t need a diving flashlight (unless you’re diving, of course) but if your flashlight gets wet it may fail when you need it most.
 To be sure you really have a waterproof flashlight always buy a reliable brand – don’t just believe the writing on the box and check reviews and popularity.
 Some are poor copies made in cheap labor countries and may not have been sealed properly.

-I like a good beam when I need it but I'm demanding - I also want a low setting I can use for hours and which I know will last if I'm in a tight spot.
-In my opinion the best flashlight for travel is the lightest possible one.
-On the other hand if you want to use it as a baseball bat just ignore everything I just mentioned.
-Still, you'll pay a penalty in weight if you go this route.
-It's like deciding whether to take a point-and-shoot camera or big bulky photo gear.
+I like a good beam when I need it but I’m demanding – I also want a low setting I can use for hours and which I know will last if I’m in a tight spot.
+In my opinion, the best flashlight for travel is the lightest possible one.
+On the other hand, if you want to use it like a baseball bat just ignore everything I just mentioned.
+Still, you’ll pay a penalty in weight if you go this route.
+It’s like deciding whether to take a point-and-shoot camera or big bulky photo gear.

 Make sure your flashlight can’t accidentally turn itself on.
 If it does, even the best flashlight will run out of juice.
 This by the way is another good reason to carry not one but two – one can always serve as an emergency flashlight!